 Account keeps sending spam

-If you think your Yahoo account is being used to send spam, and our basic account spam and compromise steps don't fix the problem, don't worry.
+If you think your Yahoo account is being used to send spam, and our basic account spam and compromise steps didn't fix the problem, don't worry.
 We can still help.

 Check your Yahoo account for things you don't recognize